 6) Answer press opportunities on HARO

 Everything that you post through HARO will be compiled in your profile so that you are aware of what is going on.
 You can also use other search engines like JRO (Just Reach Out) to continue answering queries that are related to your topic.

 7) Create an asset that corrects or refutes a popular hypothesis

 It is really important to collect data that answers important and popular questions.
 This approach is even more effective when you challenge common beliefs and refute popular misconceptions.
 Don’t be afraid to question what other people have accepted.
 This approach could actually position you as a trendsetter.
 You can compile this data in an asset that you can distribute to targeted publications and press mentions.

 You need to think of the best angles that you need to achieve to promote your business; give a definitive answer to common questions asked, give new perspectives to what already exists, and counter an already existing opinion or belief.

 8) Use search engines to find appropriate press targets

 Pressfarm’s database of 1 million+ journalists, influencers and bloggers is also a great place to search for journalists.
 The best part of this media database is that you don’t have to sift through the contacts yourself.
 The Account Executive at Pressfarm makes your life even easier by building custom media lists with the best media contacts in your niche.
 Once you have the contacts, you can do media outreach to get yourself some media attention.

 9) Launch on Kickstarter

-The whole point of using media relations strategy is to get the attention of press outlets right?
+The whole point of using a media relations strategy is to get the attention of press outlets right?
 Well, did you know that you can do this while also getting extra funding?
 Kickstarter is a great way to promote your business and get people excited.